Katsumi-Yoshikawa/MacroPad/README.md

   loop, or click to toggle looping.
 - Keep recording, playback, and triggers available from the macOS menu bar when the main window is hidden.
-- Resize all three workbench panes by dragging their dividers; pane widths are restored on the next launch.

 ## Requirements